Can An Employee Be Laid Off Without Prior Notice Because of Government Mandated Closures?

 The difficulty for employers arises whereas the Employment Standards Act, 2000, S.O.
-2000, Chapter 41 (the "ESA”) allows the lay-off of a non-unionized employee only in very limited circumstances.
-Specifically, the ESA says
+2000, Chapter 41 allows the lay-off of a non-unionized employee only in very limited circumstances.
+Specifically, the Employment Standards Act, 2000 says:

 54 No employer shall terminate the employment of an employee who has been continuously employed for three months or more unless the employer,

 55 Prescribed employees are not entitled to notice of termination or termination pay under this Part.